Analyticsphere/ccc-omop-file-processor/README.md

 ## Introduction

 The omop-file-processor API provides a set of endpoints for working with healthcare data structured according to the Observational Medical Outcomes Partnership (OMOP) Common Data Model (CDM).
 It is currently deployed as a Google Cloud Run service in the NCI's Connect GCP environment.
 The API operates on files stored in Google Cloud Storage (GCS) buckets.
-Each endpoint performs specific operations on individual data files within an OMOP delivery, with users providing GCS file paths and configuration parameters to initiate processing.
-This file-centric approach supports performant parallel processing of large healthcare datasets.
+Each endpoint performs specific operations on individual data files within an OMOP delivery.

 This API facilitates: